 - 1. Some experience of contributing to research grant applications. - 2.
 Some experience of teaching and assessment. - 3.
 Some experience of supervising and supporting junior researchers and/or research degree students, and non-academic staff. - 4.
-Proven experience in working with cell biology tools and molecular genetics, with extensive knowledge of molecular biology and the genetic manipulation of bacteria - 5.
+Proven experience in working with cell biology tools and molecular genetics - 5.
 Practical experience in "big data" approaches including transcriptomics, proteomics, RNAseq, genetic screens - 6.
 Willingness to travel in the UK and abroad to conduct research and attend conferences - 7.
 An open, flexible and positive approach to working in a constantly changing environment, including working unsociable hours as work demands from time to time and undertaking relevant training - 8.
 Proven track record in relevant and refereed journals, with an ability to conduct detailed reviews of recent literature